-Patients with more than 190 genetic rare diseases are currently eligible to join the 100,000 Genomes project.
+Patients with more than 190 genetic rare diseases were eligible to join the 100,000 Genomes project until rare disease recruitment ended in September 2018.
 Download the list of rare diseases.
-This list is regularly updated as new diseases are added.
+This list was regularly updated as new diseases were added.
 People invited to take part will be thought to have one of these conditions.

-Patients will have the opportunity to join the 100,000 Genomes Project if they have already undergone some genetic testing by their hospital specialist through the NHS genetic laboratory service, but have not received a specific genetic diagnosis.
+Patients had the opportunity to join the 100,000 Genomes Project if they had already undergone some genetic testing by their hospital specialist through the NHS genetic laboratory service, but had not received a specific genetic diagnosis.
 For some disorders, prior genetic testing is not required.

 When a patient with a rare disease is invited to take part in the 100,000 Genomes Project, two of their close relatives are invited to join as well.
 Analysing test results from family groups helps genetics experts analyses the results from the patients with the rare disease and increases the chance that a genetic diagnosis can be made.
 Relatives of a patient with a rare disease cannot volunteer for the 100,000 Genomes Project themselves.